tsherif/space-shooter.c/ARCHITECTURE.md

 #### Windows

-[XInput](https://docs.microsoft.com/en-us/windows/win32/xinput/getting-started-with-xinput) was by far the simplest OS API I had to work with on `space-shooter.c`.
+[XInput](https://docs.microsoft.com/en-us/windows/win32/xinput/getting-started-with-xinput) is by far the simplest OS API I worked with on `space-shooter.c`.
 The function `XInputGetState()` queries the current state at a gamepad index and returns `ERROR_SUCCESS` if it's successful, so detecting a gamepad can be done with a simple loop:

 ```c
 XINPUT_STATE xInputState;